 - Increase the percentage of patients ages 2 through 17 years with a BMI screening percentile greater than 85 whose percentile decreased within 12 months of screening.

-- Childhood obesity has risen at an alarming pace over the past decade, making obesity the most prevalent health problem in the
+- Childhood obesity has risen at an alarming pace over the past decade, making obesity the most prevalent health problem in the majority of the developed countries.

 - Obesity prevention messages should be targeted at all families, starting at the time of the child's birth.